-The Project's diversion criteria have been formulated to avoid impacts on Reclamation's ability to implement its obligations in the 2019 NMFS ROC on LTO Biological Opinion to implement the Yolo Bypass Restoration Salmonid Habitat Restoration and Fish Passage Implementation Plan and provide 17,000+ acres of inundation in the Yolo Bypass from December to April (NMFS 2019).
-For the purposes of modeling the effects of the Project, Project diversions may occur if no more than a 1% reduction in flow over the weir would occur when spills over the weir are less than 600 cfs.
-Project diversions may occur if no more than a 10% reduction in flow over the weir would occur when spills over the weir are between 600 cfs and 6,000 cfs.
+The Project's diversion criteria have been formulated to avoid impacts on Reclamation's ability to meet its obligations in the 2019 NMFS ROC on LTO Biological Opinion to implement the Yolo Bypass Restoration Salmonid Habitat Restoration and Fish Passage Implementation Plan and inundate over 17,000 acres in the Yolo Bypass from December to April (National Marine Fisheries Service 2019).
+For the purposes of modeling the effects of the Project, diversions to Sites Reservoir may occur if no more than a 1% reduction in flow over the Fremont Weir would result when spills over the weir are less than 600 cfs.
+Project diversions may occur if no more than a 10% reduction in flow over the Fremont Weir are between 600 cfs and 6,000 cfs.
 When flows over the Fremont Weir are greater than 6,000 cfs there would be no restriction on Project diversions.
 These limitations are intended to reduce changes to spill frequency and duration.